-A majority of the states in the US do not acknowledge adultery as a crime.
+Proving Divorce Adultery A majority of the states in the US do not consider adultery as an illegal act or a crime.
 However, it is acceptable as a viable ground for divorce.
-The states that have the facility of no-fault divorces have not made it necessary for the innocent partner to furnish evidence of adultery for obtaining a divorce.
+Some states where no-fault divorces are easily granted have not made it necessary for the innocent partner to furnish evidence of adultery for obtaining a divorce.
 In some states, it is essential to prove fault in an adultery case.
-Although, both the partners admit that one of them has committed adultery, this is not sufficient.
-There must be independent evidence that the accused partner has committed adultery.
+In cases where both the partners admit that one of them has committed adultery, this is not sufficient.
+There must be independent evidence that should clearly reflect that the accused partner has committed adultery.
 For this, extensive investigations are essential.
-Some innocent spouses hire private investigators to gather proof regarding adultery.
-However, one must think whether it is possible for the investigator to get the photographs of sexual intercourse of the lovers.
-In a majority of cases, the answer is no. The maximum probability is that the investigator may be able to collect photos of the couple hugging, dancing or perhaps kissing in restaurants and bars.
-Another occasion is when they are entering or leaving an apartment or hotel room.
-Here are some topics associated with divorce adultery:
+Some of the forms of evidence include:

 |